UKHomeOffice/ges-proxy-service/README.md

 Gatling - Performance (Integration) Testing
 -------------------------------------------
-Performance tests are under src/it
+Performance tests are under src/it, and test reports are written to the "target" directory.

 To execute Gatling performance integration tests from withing SBT:
 ```bash